-Differential Copper PCBs have the characteristic of requiring different heights or weights of copper on the same layer.
+Differential Copper PCBs require different heights or weights of copper on the same layer.

-They can also be specially made to have copper conductors varying in depth & thickness in different places.
+Sculptured Flex circuits are formed to shape and have exposed metal fingers that allow for bare metal connections (like a plug-in) and remain strong at the solder joint formation.
+Sculptured fingers provide a more reliable alternative to mechanically-fastened crimp pins.
+They can be custom-made to have copper conductors varying in depth and thickness.
 The copper is thin at the most flexible part of the circuit and thick at the interconnection point.
-They make for an elegant method of combining a flex PCB and pin connector, with a huge benefit in space and assembly time savings.
-Most often they are created through a sequential etch down process that requires a great deal of pre-engineering and process control.
+They elegantly combine a flex circuit and a pin connector to preserve space while reducing assembly time.
+The sequential etch-down process requires a great deal of pre-engineering and process control.

-Bump Plated PCBs make the use of heavily plated SMT pads (plated up > 5 mils) that allow the PCB to be soldered to another PCB.
-As such, these boards tend to be smaller in side as they are often used as a discrete component that is assembled to another PCB.
+Bump Plated PCBs make use of heavily-plated SMT pads (plated-up > 5 mils) that allow the board to be soldered to another PCB.
+Hence, these boards tend to be smaller as they are a discrete component that is assembled to another board.